Dental Implants – Covington, LA

 Start to Finish Convenience

 Many dentists have to refer their patients to outside specialists for the surgical portion of the procedure, which requires extra traveling time and overall cost.
 Thankfully, that is not the case here at MoreSMILES Dental.
 We're able to personally carry out every stage of the treatment process right here, which means that you can stay with a team you already know and trust as you regain your full, confident smile!
 Dr. Moreau is proud to offer this important convenience while also remaining committed to providing reliable, long-lasting quality.

 Understanding the Cost of Dental Implants

-Before we begin your dental implant tooth replacement plan, we’ll take the time to review every step of the process, the costs associated with each, and help you plan to budget for the price of implant supported tooth replacement plans.
-We will be happy to process and file insurance claims to maximize any available coverage and partner with you to access low and no interest financing.
-Every dental implant restoration plan is different, and there are a number of factors that impact pricing.
+Before we begin your dental implant tooth replacement, we’ll take the time to review every step of the process, the costs associated with each, and help you plan to budget for the price.
+We will be happy to process and file dental and medical insurance claims to maximize any available coverage and partner with you to access low and no interest financing.
+Every dental implant restoration plan is different, and many factors impact pricing.
 Some of the considerations to keep in mind include:

 - The number of missing teeth

 - The material used to craft implant posts